generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 *So far there are examples of Autofact, Castle.Windsor, Ninject, Simpleinjector, StructureMap, and Unity.*

 This should cover 97% of your needs.
-But i have also insured the the Session and UoW types extend the ADO base interfaces, so you can basically do anything you like with the session / uow, because they are IDbConnection and IDbTransaction.
+But i have also insured that the Session and UoW types extend the ADO base interfaces, so you can basically do anything you like with the session / uow, because they are IDbConnection and IDbTransaction.

 I have tried to insure it is as bare bones as possible.
-Only adding the system libraries needed and Dapper + Dapper.FASTCrud.
+Only adding the system libraries needed and Dapper + Dapper.FastCRUD.
 The IoC of your choice is not included in the package,  but i have made example registrations for the "majors" look at: [Code Examples: IoC registration](#Code-Examples:-IoC-registration).

 ## What are the features of the library?